Love is a Choice, Not a Feeling

 I have been pregnant four times, each experience was unique to itself.
 I experienced happiness, disbelief, grief, heartburn, nausea, swelling, and much more.
 I remember lying on top of my covers with the fan and AC on full blast complaining about the heat as my husband hid under a down comforter and was cold.
 Sometimes I was mean and uncomfortable, and other times my pregnancy was wonderful.

 All these feelings are normal.
 How can we cope with unwanted negative feelings?
-How can we choose to feel love?
+How can we choose to feel the love?

 Have realistic expectations

 Pregnancy and postpartum are physically and emotionally demanding times.
-A woman’s hormones fluctuate daily, weekly and even monthly.
+A woman’s hormones fluctuate daily, weekly, and even monthly.
 It is not realistic to expect yourself to feel the way you normally would.

 Even women who had pregnancy or infant loss, NICU stays, or complicated pregnancies can have radically different experiences with the next baby.
 Today in the pandemic, times are even more unsettling, increasing your stress and fears.